badistighlit/Blockchain-TD3-100125/README.md

 - Create a `/token-data` page that:
   - Displays token-related information (e.g., Symbol, Name, Decimals, Total Supply).
-  - Shows token transfer history for a selected address.
   - Displays token balances for a selected address.
   - Includes token metrics in the token information section.